Inherited assets and divorce

 Inheritance received during the marriage:

-If you receive an inheritance during your marriage, this again is included in your ‘matrimonial pot’ and is therefore included in your financial settlement, unless there is a justifiable reason why this shouldn’t be included.
-We can help you with this, if you and your ex are confused or need any help with any element, you can book a coaching session with an amicable expert.
+If you receive an inheritance during your marriage, this is included in your ‘matrimonial pot’ and is therefore included in your financial settlement, unless there is a justifiable reason why this shouldn’t be included.
+We can help you with this, if you and your ex are confused or need any help with any element, you can book a coaching session with a Divorce Specialist.

 Inheritance received after divorce: